What is a Cortisone Shot?

 Anti-inflammatory medications can be taken orally, but this distributes the medication in very diluted dosages throughout the entire body.
 A steroid injection, on the other hand, places a concentrated dose of medication directly at the site of the injury and the source of the pain, making it a very potent treatment.

-To clarify about the nature of corticosteroids, it refers to a class of cortisone related medications known for reducing inflammation.
+To clarify the nature of corticosteroids, it refers to a class of cortisone related medications known for reducing inflammation.
 Cortisone is a common type of corticosteroid, thus explaining why most people or healthcare professionals used both terms interchangeably.

 Cortisone injections are very safe to perform and should always be performed by a properly trained and experienced physician or other health care professional.
 With the advancement and availability of modern imaging technology including mobile ultrasound and fluoroscopy, it is recommended that most injections be performed under direct image guidance to maximize both the efficacy and safety of the injection.